Warren Worthington III: As Angel

 Angel is also an accomplished hand-to-hand combatant, having defeated several of the werewolf-like homo superior when Wolverine is defeated.
 He is trained in hand-to-hand combat at Xavier's school; while dating Psylocke, he receives a considerable amount of martial arts instruction.
 During his years on the team, he is given extensive training from Wolverine, and when he once surprises Wolverine after taking down some men, he says, "My father spoiled me with more than money."
-He also receives further instruction from Black Widow and Hercules during his days with the Champions.
+He received further instruction from Black Widow and Hercules during his days with the Champions.

 As the result of a secondary mutation which has been shown inconsistently, Angel also develops a healing factor and can heal others by mixing his blood with theirs, provided they have a matching blood type to Warren's.
-His healing blood does not work with Nightcrawler.
-Although powerful, this mutation varies in potency.
-At times, he cannot aid the terminally wounded; at others, he can raise the recently deceased.
-This secondary mutation suggests that he may be descended from the ancient Cheyarafim mutants.
-He is nearly immune to injury because his healing blood is constantly flowing through him.
-At its onset, he repairs broken bones in days, but his healing abilities have enhanced since then.
 In an issue of X-Force it is apparent that this healing factor comes from his wings as seen when Warren is savagely attacked and his wings are ripped from his body, his healing factor fails to work, and he instead must be healed by Elixir.
-It is revealed that the Celestial Technology bonded to him by Apocalypse prevents Elixir from regenerating his wings.
-They eventually regenerate on their own.

-Aside from his superhuman powers, the original Warren was a most-highly capable businessman and the new Warren has accordingly retained or "inherited" his position as the primary stockholder and chairman emeritus (former chairman) of the board-of-directors of Worthington Industries.
+The original Warren was a skilled businessman, and the new Warren has retained his position as the primary stockholder and chairman emeritus (former chairman) of the board-of-directors of Worthington Industries.